Remote work · CDMX · Roma Norte & Narvarte

 Narvarte 2BR — Near Parque Delta

 Spacious furnished apartment for two nomads working different schedules, a nomad + partner setup, or anyone who wants a calmer neighborhood and more room to spread out.
+The Narvarte monthly stays guide explains why the area works well for longer, quieter routines.

 • 2 bedrooms, 2 baths — up to 4 guests